JoeyLee-22/RepoAutomations/README.md

 goto      - goes to a given repo for easier committing

-commit    - commits a given file and asks for a summary (needs to be in correct repo)
+commit    - commits a given file and asks for a summary (needs to be in correct repo) then pushes it to master

-For all three commands, you need to give a repo after the command
+For all commands, you need to give a repo or file name after the command

-Ex: `create test`
+Ex: `create test` or `commit test.py`